7 Best Family Farms and Petting Zoos around Seattle

 3.)
 Fox Hollow Family Farm, Issaquah

 More than your average farm, Fox Hollow provides a totally memorable experience for families and farm-loving tots.
 Feed piglets, snuggle with bunnies, and take a pony ride around the gorgeous grounds.
-Get some wiggles out in the huge inflatables, take a spin on mini John Deer tractors, or head to the Farm Village, where kids can play “homestead” in pint-sized cottages complete with play food, furniture and (of course) slides.
+Get some wiggles out in the huge inflatables, take a spin on mini John Deere tractors, or head to the Farm Village, where kids can play “homestead” in pint-sized cottages complete with play food, furniture and (of course) slides.
 Pack a picnic or nosh on farm fare: Sandwiches, organic fruits and veggies, ice cream, and cotton candy.
-Can’t get enough of Fox Hollow?
-Sign up for their summer camp or purchase a season pass!

 Animals: Fox Hollow Farm has lots of babies now!
-Piglets, kitten, chicks, bunnies, goats and cows!
+Piglets, kittens, chicks, bunnies, goats and cows!

 Go there: Fox Hollow Farm, 12123 Issaquah Hobart Rd SE, Issaquah Wa 98027